parsodyl/json_string/README.md

 #### Caching

 Decoding operations may take time and be expensive in terms of computing resources.
-When you construct a JsonString object, you can specify a `enableCache` flag, which keeps a copy of the `decodedValue` property.
+When you construct a JsonString object, you can specify an `enableCache` flag, which keeps a copy of the `decodedValue` property.
 This makes every usage of decoding properties or methods **way faster**.
 The only drawback to this is the necessary memory occupation:

 ```dart
 final jsonString = JsonString(source, enableCache: true);